albert4183r7/Nginx-Web-Server/README.md

 7. If necessary, navigate back to the previous folder in the console or terminal using the "cd .." command.
 8. To copy the contents of a file in the Ubuntu console or terminal to a notepad, use the `cat <file_location>` command to display the file's content, then select the text, copy it with CTRL+C, and paste it into Notepad with CTRL+V.
 9. When creating a new configuration, activate the local server in NGINX as described [here](https://stackoverflow.com/questions/68576682/nginx-this-site-can-t-be-reached).

+## Additional Notes
+The NGINX configuration located at /etc/nginx/sites-available/default has been copied and saved in the configuration file named konfigurasiNGINX_Albert.txt.